CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Related Works

-\paragraph{Traditional Methods for Medical Image Segmentation} Traditional image segmentation methods usually fall into two categories.
-The first category relies on hand-crafted image features, such as line/edge detection~\cite{tradMISfeature1}, graph cuts~\cite{tradMISfeature2, Felzenszwalb}, active contours~\cite{tradMISfeature3}, watershed~\cite{Watershed, Watershed2}, level-set~\cite{tradMISfeature4}, feature clustering~\cite{SLIC}, and so on.
-Methods in this category are simple to execute and require no supervision from annotation, but they usually struggle on images with more complicated colors and textures.
-Among them, Otsu's watershed segmentation~\cite{Watershed}, Felzenszwalb segmentation~\cite{Felzenszwalb}, and Simple Linear Iterative Clustering~(SLIC)~\cite{SLIC} are arguably the most famous.
-The second category utilizes a pre-computed and annotated atlas to propagate prior knowledge.
-Methods in this category typically perform segmentation by warping a pre-defined set of labels onto new images through image registration~\cite{tradMISatlas1, tradMISatlas2, tradMISatlas3}.
-These methods can generally achieve better results on complicated images, but they necessarily require building and annotating an atlas for each image dataset.
-This is a time-consuming process and may sometimes be impractical, especially when (1) the dataset is so small that it would take more effort to build an atlas than to annotate every single image, or (2) the dataset is so small or the images are so visually different that building a representative atlas is impractical.
+\paragraph{Traditional methods for medical image segmentation} Traditional image segmentation methods generally fall into two categories.
+The first category relies on hand-crafted image features, such as line/edge detection~\cite{tradMISfeature1}, graph cuts~\cite{tradMISfeature2, Felzenszwalb}, active contours~\cite{tradMISfeature3}, watershed~\cite{Watershed, Watershed2}, level-set~\cite{tradMISfeature4}, and feature clustering~\cite{SLIC}.
+The methods in this category are simple to execute, but they usually struggle with images with more complicated colors and textures.
+The second category utilizes a precomputed and annotated atlas to propagate prior knowledge, by warping a predefined set of labels onto new images through image registration~\cite{tradMISatlas1, tradMISatlas2, tradMISatlas3}.
+These methods require building and annotating an atlas for each image dataset -- a time-consuming process that may sometimes be impractical.